Critical-Infrastructure-Systems-Lab/VICRes/README.md

 ### Contact

-For questions and feedback related to VIC-Res—and requests to fix possible bugs—please send an email to ssmahto.clim@gmail.com (Shanti Mahto) and hisham.eldardiry@cornell.edu (Hisham Eldardiry).
+For questions and feedback related to VIC-Res—and requests to fix possible bugs—please send an email to hisham.eldardiry@cornell.edu (Hisham Eldardiry).
 Alternatively, you may reach out to galelli@cornell.edu (Stefano Galelli).

 ### Citation